dockstore/dockstore/_docs/workflows.md

 0. Create a new repository on GitHub, Bitbucket or GitLab
 0. Describe your workflow as either a [CWL](http://www.commonwl.org/user_guide/), [WDL](https://github.com/openwdl/wdl/blob/develop/SPEC.md#workflow-definition) or a [Nextflow](https://www.nextflow.io/) workflow
 0. Test your workflow using an environment that supports full CWL, WDL or Nextflow workflows
-0. Use the release process on GitHub, Bitbucket or GitLab to make distinct release tags, we like the  [HubFlow](https://datasift.github.io/gitflow/) process in our group for managing releases in git
+0. Use the release process on GitHub, Bitbucket or GitLab to make distinct release tags.
+We like the  [HubFlow](https://datasift.github.io/gitflow/) process in our group for managing releases in git
 0. Create an entry on Dockstore and then publish it

 ## Create Workflow Stubs from GitHub, Bitbucket, and GitLab

-The first step is to create a CWL or WDL workflow descriptor for your workflow and then check it into GitHub, Bitbucket or GitLab in a repo, we recommend the filename `Dockstore.cwl` at the root of your repository for simplicity but anything else with a consistent extension should work just as well.
-The details as to how to write a workflow are somewhat beyond the scope of this tutorial but we can recommend the [Introduction to the CWL](http://www.commonwl.org/user_guide/) and [Getting Started with WDL](https://github.com/openwdl/wdl/tree/master#getting-started-with-wdl).
+The first step is to create a CWL or WDL workflow descriptor for your workflow and then check it into GitHub, Bitbucket or GitLab in a repo.
+We recommend the filename `Dockstore.cwl` at the root of your repository for simplicity, but anything else with a consistent extension should work just as well.
+The details as to how to write a workflow are somewhat beyond the scope of this tutorial, but we can recommend the [Introduction to the CWL](http://www.commonwl.org/user_guide/) and [Getting Started with WDL](https://github.com/openwdl/wdl/tree/master#getting-started-with-wdl).

 You can also check in test parameter files into the same Git repo.
 These files are example input JSON (or YAML) files for running the given workflow.
-It should be easy for a user to run your workflow with the test parameter files in order to see an example of your workflow, so try and store any required files in the same Git repository or somewhere else where the files are likely to be present.
+It should be easy for a user to run your workflow with the test parameter files in order to see an example of your workflow.
+So try to store any required files in the same Git repository or somewhere else where the files are likely to be present.

 You can set a default test parameter file for a workflow, which defaults to `/test.json`.
 Whenever a new version is added, Dockstore will look for a file matching the default test parameter in the corresponding Git repository, and add it if it exists.
 Updating the default test parameter file path for an existing workflow will be propagated to any versions that have not been edited.